In early April of 1863, the Civil War entered its third year with no immediate end in sight. The casualty list for the north

 Captain Abram B. Lawrence, of Warsaw were also present.

-no other public building was ever erected for the same number of men at such a small cost.
-For this, Rogers
+other public building was ever erected for the same number of men at such a small cost.
+For this, Rogers recommended

-recommended that Superintendent E. C. Parkinson should be praised.
-Commander Rogers then pointed out that the
+that Superintendent E. C. Parkinson should be praised.
+Commander Rogers then pointed out that the Soldiers' Home was

-Soldiers' Home was the incentive needed to bolster the membership of the G.A.R., proving how essential the G.A.R. was to
+the incentive needed to bolster the membership of the G.A.R., proving how essential the G.A.R. was to their comrades in

 General Slocum, President of the Board of Trustees, in his speech shared that New York State had contributed 445,758